-The Coalition Government is tackling union lawlessness and thuggery and taking action to make union bosses more transparent and accountable.
+The Liberal and Nationals Government is tackling union lawlessness and thuggery.
+We are taking action to make union bosses more transparent and accountable.

 TACKLING CFMMEU THUGGERY

-We have reformed the building industry – including restoring the Australian Building and Construction Commission – which will protect 1.1 million construction workers and 350,000 small businesses from CFMEU thuggery.
+We have reformed the building industry, including restoring the Australian Building and Construction Commission.

-This will address the high rate of industrial disputes in construction (around five times the average of all industries), which is estimated to add around 30% to the costs of schools, hospitals and other vital infrastructure.
+The ABCC will also address the high rate of industrial disputes in construction (around five times the average of all industries).
+This is estimated to add around 30% to the costs of schools, hospitals and other vital infrastructure.

 MORE ACCOUNTABILITY AND TRANSPARENCY